 Additionally, clothing or jewelry which expresses any profanity, hate messages, sexually suggestive pictures or phrases, is degrading and/or contains any reference to alcohol, drugs, tobacco or weapons is prohibited.
-Hats, bandannas/scarves or hoods are not permitted to be worn in the building.
+Hats, bandannas/scarves or hoods are not permitted to be worn in the building without prior permission from administration.
 Hats must be left in locker or book bag.
 The administration will make the determination on whether other jewelry, piercings or contact lenses are in violation.